yesodweb/yesod-cookbook/Persistent-entity-syntax.md

 > Due to the GHC Stage Restriction, the call to the Template Haskell function `derivePersistField` must be in a separate module than where the generated code is used

-Import the module into your `Model.hs` file:
+Use the module by importing it into your `Model.hs` file:

 ```haskell
 import Employment